Vitamin B12 deficiency: Pathophysiology

 Methionine is activated to S-adenosyl methionine, which aids in purine and thymidine synthesis, myelin production, protein/neurotransmitters/fatty acid/phospholipid production and DNA methylation.
 5-methyl tetrahydrofolate provides a methyl group, which is released to the reaction with homocysteine, resulting in methionine.
 This reaction requires cobalamin as a cofactor.
 The creation of 5-methyl tetrahydrofolate is an irreversible reaction.
 If B12 is absent, the forward reaction of homocysteine to methionine does not occur, homocysteine concentrations increase, and the replenishment of tetrahydrofolate stops.
 Because B12 and folate are involved in the metabolism of homocysteine, hyperhomocysteinuria is a non-specific marker of deficiency.
-Methylmalonic acid is used as a more specific test of B12 deficiency.
+Methylmalonic acid is used as a test of B12 deficiency, but has a low specificity.

 Nervous system

 Early changes include a spongiform state of neural tissue, along with edema of fibers and deficiency of tissue.
 The myelin decays, along with axial fiber.
 In later phases, fibric sclerosis of nervous tissues occurs.
 Those changes occur in dorsal parts of the spinal cord and to pyramidal tracts in lateral cords and are called subacute combined degeneration of spinal cord.
 Pathological changes can be noticed as well in the posterior roots of the cord and, to lesser extent, in peripheral nerves.